netbox-community/ansible_modules/docs/plugins/netbox_vrf_module.rst

 ..
 Description

-- Creates, updates or removes vrfs from Netbox
+- Creates, updates or removes vrfs from NetBox

 ..
 Aliases